How to work with an architect

 In the final stages, walk-throughs ensure everything matches the design.
 Alongside the architect, you inspect the construction, noting any adjustments needed.

-Finalizing involves addressing minor issues and adding last touches.
+Finalising involves addressing minor issues and adding the last touches.
 The architect aids in creating a snag list and ensures a smooth handover of your new or renovated space.

 All rights reserved